 Land use planning is conducted by local planning units (planning commissions) for various cities and counties across Kentucky.
 As part of their planning process, some planning units develop comprehensive plans, zoning ordinances, and/or subdivision regulations.
 These documents are intended to guide community decisions about future land use, development, community facilities, transportation, and other infrastructure.
 Information about planning commissions, staff, and their primary documents are constantly changing over time.
-It is important for many reasons for state government agencies such as the Transportation, Economic Development, Energy & Environmental Protection, and Education Cabinets, as well as the public, to have easy access to this information.
+It is important for many reasons for state government agencies such as the Transportation, Economic Development, Energy & Environmental Protection, end Education Cabinets, as well as the public, to have easy access to his information.

 Comprehensive planning is a decision-making tool for officials and citizens in guiding future growth and development of communities.
 In Kentucky, state laws mandate that any city or county that has zoning regulations, first adopt a comprehensive plan.
 The plan then must be updated at a minimum once every five years.
 The comprehensive plan contains a land use element as well as a transportation element.
 The land use element is important to establish policy guidance that will be used in making decisions about the compatibility and appropriateness of individual developments within the context of the larger community.
 The transportation element evaluates the current transportation network and its relevance to the land use and future growth patterns.
-The purpose of this task is to ensure orderly development of the community transportation network considering not only facilities for automobiles but other modes of transportation as well, such as pedestrian and bicycle improvements, freight movement facilities, water transportation, and other mobility issues applicable to the community.
+The purpose of this task is to ensure orderly development of the community transportation as well, such as pedestrian and bicycle improvements, freight movement facilities, water transportation, and other mobility issues applicable to the community.
 Other common problems experienced in developing areas that will be addressed in this element are access management and neighborhood traffic calming.

 The connection between transportation and land use is a fundamental concept in transportation.
 Transportation and land use are inexorably connected.
 Everything that happens to land use has transportation implications and every transportation action affects land use.
 Transportation actions can help shape land use by providing infrastructure to improve accessibility and mobility.
-Accessibility can be measured by the number of travel opportunities or destinations within a particular travel radius, measured in terms of either travel time or distance.
 Mobility is directly influenced by the layout of the transportation network and the level of service it offers.
-Land development generates travel, and travel generates the need for new facilities, which in turn increases accessibility and attracts further development.
+Land development generates travel, and travel generates the need for new facilities, which in turn increase accessibility and attracts further development.